Missing 3-Year-Old Boy Is Found Alive In Woods Of North Carolina

 "It's the outcome that we always hope for, that we strive for every single time," Shelley Lynch, a spokeswoman for the FBI Charlotte field office, tells NPR.

 Casey Hathaway was last seen Tuesday afternoon playing with two other children in his great-grandmother's yard in the town of Ernul, N.C.
-But then he didn't come back into the house.
+He didn't come back into the house.

 When Casey couldn't be found, his family contacted the police.